All Products

 }

-/* Release the memory pool.
-This operation releases the memory resources that are allocated for the request. */
+/* Release the memory pool to release the memory resources allocated for the request. */

 aos_pool_destroy(pool);